kiytang/inspect_override/README.md

 * 11.inspect 	=> "11"

 ###Other details
-* In my version I opted to use Italian word equivalents for the ranges, as part of my continued learnig of the Itlaian language.
+* In my version I opted to use Italian word equivalents for the ranges, as part of my continued learnig of the Italian language.

 * The test was set by Evgeny Shadnev [@shadnev](https://github.com/shadnev)